Performance Breakdown

 Here are the results:

 The motor itself isn’t loud in the low and mid settings without the main cleaning head.
-But with the standard brush roll producing a whiney noise, it makes it louder.
+However, with the standard brush roll producing a whiny noise, it becomes louder.

 Here’s what you will get out of the box.

-4. Crevice tool: This attachment’s narrow design makes it ideal for cleaning tight areas around cushions or seats.
+- Crevice tool: The narrow design of this attachment makes it ideal for cleaning tight areas around cushions or seats.

-5. Flex tube: An extendable hose where you can attach non-motorized tools such as the crevice or brush tool and further extend the reach.
+- Flex tube: An extendable hose where you can attach non-motorized tools, such as the crevice or brush tool, and further extend the reach.

 Product Specification